One Billion Is How Many Crores

 To reverse the process, simply divide the crore figure by 100.

-Here's one way to look at it: 250 crores ÷ 100 = 2.5 billion.
+As an example, 250 crores ÷ 100 = 2.5 billion.
 This inverse operation is handy when you receive data in Indian‑style reports but need to feed it into international models that use billions.

 Q3: Does the conversion differ for fractional values?
 The relationship remains linear regardless of whether the number is whole or decimal.